 The first castle on the hill near the Cennen River was built in the second half of the 12th century on the initiative of the Welsh prince of Deheubarth, Rhys ap Gruffudd.
-In 1248, his grand-daughter, Matilda de Braose, allegedly in spite of her son, granted the castle to the English Normans.
+In 1248, his grand-daughter, Matilda (Maud) de Braose, allegedly in spite of her son, granted the castle to the English Normans.
 However, before the English occupied the stronghold, Rhys Fychan ap Rhys Mechyll took control of it.
 Over the next thirty years, the castle often changed the owner due to Rhys’s conflict with uncle Maredudd, who fought for the reign of the Deheubarth kingdom.

 Kenyon J., The medieval castles of Wales, Cardiff 2010.

 Lewis J.M., Carreg Cennan Castle, Cardiff 1990.

 Lindsay E., The castles of Wales, London 1998.

 Salter M., The castles of South-West Wales, Malvern 1996.